playtime-1967/play-grocery/docs.md

 cargo test {test_name}
 cargo test {test_name_pattern} for example all tests's name that contain 'panic': cargo test panic cargo test --test {file_name} testing a specifi integration test

+# Identify the Dependency Tree
+Use the following command(powershell) to see which dependency is pulling in idna: cargo tree | Select-String "idna"